geobde/graphqlexplorer/README.md

-<p>GraphQL Explorer is a project that simplifies the process of generating queries from plain text prompts. <br />It harnesses the power of AI to make querying your GraphQL APIs a breeze.</p>
+<p>✨ GraphQL Explorer is a project that simplifies the process of generating queries from plain text prompts. <br />It harnesses the power of AI to make querying your GraphQL APIs a breeze.</p>

 <p>🚀 Auto-Generated UI from <a href="https://v0.dev/">v0</a></p>